Skip to main content

 Most renters get a tenancy agreement in writing.

-Read any tenancy agreement in full.
+Read your tenancy agreement closely.

 If your landlord delays your move in date